 Each schedule includes the times of the periods during the day and the student's courses, with the teacher's name and room assigned.
 If a day rotation is in place, the day is indicated in the top right corner of the schedule.
 Click on the course name to view details.

-The Documents tool collects files relevant to the student including learning documents such as IEPs and PLPs, a PDF version of the student's schedule, report cards and transcripts, forms, and program participation documents.
+The Documents tool collects files relevant to the student including IEPs, Evaluations, PLPs, a PDF version of the student's schedule, report cards and transcripts, forms, and program participation documents.

 Certain forms will require users to review and sign, such as Health updates, Notices, Consent Forms, etc. Upon login, the Documents Need Attention section displays any documents that require a signature.
 Click on the document name or navigate to the Documents tool to Sign or Decline the form.